crypticwisdom/Javascript/README.md

   - use auto completion and hints.
   - explore extensions and settings.

-- find help:
+- Find help:
   - Use MDN (The official javascript documentation,Mozilla Development Network.
   - Learn how to Google (Seriously).
   - Ask proper questions, help others.
   - Trial & error.

 - debug your code.

 # __NOTES__